Stroke – Acupuncture treatment

 Exercises for stroke patients are an essential part of stroke treatment.

-Exercise for stroke patients is one of the most important and essential parts of the home treatment for stroke that can help patients regain mobility and strength in the body.
+Exercise for stroke patients is one of the most critical and essential parts of the home treatment for stroke that can help patients regain mobility and strength in the body.
 In the early stages of stroke recovery, patients often exercise with the help of an expert team.
 Using stroke recovery exercises, physical and occupational therapists are a great asset to your recovery journey.

 Listed below are stroke recovery exercises: